NRCAN Zevip REBATE PROGRAM

 Foreseeson EVSE

-Foreseeson EVSE has deployed hundreds of units across various funding programs, including NRCan.
+Foreseeson EVSE has deployed hundreds of units across various funding programs, including the Zero Emissions Vehicle Infrastructure Program (ZEVIP) by NRCan.
 Foreseeson can offer you the support and expertise necessary to determine the ideal EV charging infrastructure for your needs and guide you through the application process.

 The ZEVIP funding is not a grant: it is a competitive process and only the most valuable projects get granted funding by NRCan.
 Foreseeson EVSE can guide you along the way by helping plan your deployment and application.